francescordola/autumn-season/README.md

 "Autumn season" visualises and collect daily climate data from a weather API.
 The intention is to recreate the Matsutakes' mushroom ecosystem through the three primary variables affecting his growth: temperature, humidity and precipitation. <br>
 Two sections define the project:<br>
 [1] an immersive digital environment that visualises the climate data over Baoshan in real-time<br>
-[2] a long-term dataset that will store the forecast data over days in the Chinese city.
+[2] a long-term database that will store the forecast data over days in the Chinese city.

 ![PRESENTAZIONE](https://user-images.githubusercontent.com/67789249/115022674-fddc1a80-9ebd-11eb-8dd7-c70efe837c79.jpg)